openid/connect/openid-4-verifiable-presentations/openid-4-verifiable-presentations-1_0.md

 ## Additional Client Metadata Parameters {#client_metadata_parameters}

-This specification defines the following new client metadata parameters according to [@!RFC7591]:
+This specification defines the following new Client metadata parameters according to [@!RFC7591]:

 * `vp_formats`: REQUIRED.
 An object defining the formats and proof types of verifiable presentations and verifiable credentials that a Verifier supports.
 Valid format identifier values are defined in Annex E of [@!OpenID.VCI] and include `jwt_vc_json`, `jwt_vc_json-ld`, `ldp_vc`, `jwt_vp_json`, `jwt_vp_json-ld`, `ldp_vp`, and `mso_mdoc`.
 Deployments can extend the formats supported, provided Issuers, Holders and Verifiers all understand the new format.
 * `client_metadata`: OPTIONAL.
 This parameter enables Verifier Metadata to be passed in a single, self-contained parameter.
 The value is a JSON object containing Verifier Metadata values.
-The client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
+The Client metadata parameter value is represented in an OAuth 2.0 request as a UTF-8 encoded JSON object.
 MUST NOT be present if `client_metadata_uri` parameter is present.
 * `client_metadata_uri`: OPTIONAL.
 This parameter enables Verifier Metadata to be passed by reference, rather than by value.
 The `request_uri` value is a URL referencing a resource containing a Verifier Metadata Object.
 The scheme used in the `client_metadata_uri` value MUST be https.
 The `client_metadata_uri` value MUST be reachable by the AS.
 MUST NOT be present if `client_metadata` parameter is present.

 Claims to be included in `client_metadata` and `client_metadata_uri` parameters are defined in Section 4.3 and Section 2.1 of the OpenID Connect Dynamic RP Registration 1.0 [@!OpenID.Registration] specification as well as [@!RFC7591].